tinyj/tinyj-web-mvc/APIdoc.md

 Dispatches a request to a HTTP resource to a set of method handlers.

- `HttpResource` comes with three default handlers:

- - OPTIONS requests are answered with the _Allow_ header set to the list of supported methods.
- - if a GET handler is registered, HEAD requests are dispatched to the GET handler but the response body is discarded.
- - if fallback (*) is registered, requests for unregistered requests are answered with "405 Method not allowed!".
-The _Allow_ header set to the list of supported methods.

 **`HttpResource(Method[] handlers)`** _(constructor)_
 Create new `HttpResource` dispatching requests to `handlers`.
 A handler for `*` is removed from the list an registered as fallback handler.